IMEGCORP/Refactorings/README.md

 Candidate C# Test #1:
 - Clone repository to your local Git/IDE
 - If you get "How are you planning to use this Fork?", enter "For my own purposes".
-- Open the 'Sprint1Refactor' branch and create a new branch called 'Refactor-\<Your Name\>'
+- Switch to the 'Sprint1Refactor' branch and create a new branch called 'Refactor-\<Your Name\>' from it.
 - Open solution IDE you are most familiar with (Visual Studio, Jetbrains Rider, or VSCODE etc.).
 - After nuget packages are restored, build the solution.
 Build output should show 3 unit test passing.
   - `Test Count: 3, Passed: 3, Failed: 0, Warnings: 0, Inconclusive: 0, Skipped: 0`